Avoid These 17 Startup Marketing Mistakes

 Mistake #16 - Attempting to appeal to everyone

-If you don't target your marketing, you stretch your resources too thin.
+You stretch your resources too thin if you don't target your marketing.
 Doing so neutralizes your impact and can cause your startup to starve.
-Find your ideal customers and keep them satisfied (again, having a customer persona that you work from is a great place to start here!).
+Find your ideal customers and keep them satisfied (again, having a customer persona you work from is a great place to start here!).
 Then, your business will grow at the right speed.

 Mistake #17 - Failing to ask for feedback

 One of the most efficient ways to grow your business is by paying attention to your customers.
 Add a feedback section or a questionnaire to your website.
 Respond to comments or complaints personally.
 Make sure that the ability to provide feedback is seamless and easy for customers.
-Make the effort to reach out to your customers.
-Be proactive in getting the information you need to identify where improvements are needed.
-Then make those improvements.
+Make an effort to reach out to your customers.
+Be proactive in getting the necessary information to identify where improvements are needed.
+Then, make those improvements.

 Wrapping it up